c-cube/ocaml-containers/README.md

   you will most likely have to change your code (into simpler code, hopefully).
 - `RAL` in `containers.misc` moved to `containers.data` as `CCRAL`, and is getting improved on the way
+- moving `containers.lwt` into its own repository and opam package
+- moving `containers.misc` into its own repository and opam package (improving the average quality of containers!)
+- aliasing and deprecating `CCList.split` (confusion with `List.split`)

 ## Build